majraL/info-zadatak/README.md

 # Static environment

-To set up a local, frontend environment you will need the [Node Version Manager](https://github.com/creationix/nvm) first.
+To set up a local, frontend environment you will need [Node](https://nodejs.org/en/) and [Node Version Manager](https://github.com/creationix/nvm).

 Once NVM is installed, navigate to the project root and run: